Quantum optics in MATLAB: Quantum states in MATLAB

 \subsection{Thermal States}

 The electromagnetic radiation from an object at a non-zero temperature is a thermal light.
-A thermal state in the number basis is [Ch.
+The density matrix of a thermal state in the number basis is [Ch.
 2 of Ref. \cite{Gerry}]

-where $n_{th}$ is the average number of photons in the thermal state $\rho_{th}$.\\
+where $n_{th}$ is the average number of photons in the thermal state $\rho_{th}$.

-As the thermal states are mixed, we represent them by square matrices.
-These matrices are sum of square matrices $\ket{n}\bra{n}$ for all $n$ with appropriate coefficients (probabilities).
-The matrix form of $\ket{n}\bra{n}$, for $n=3$, is
+As thermal states are mixed, we represent them by a square matrices, and they are diagonal in number basis.
+As we can see from the above equation, it is a sum of square matrices $\ket{n}\bra{n}$ for all $n$ with appropriate coefficients (probabilities).
+To get the matrix form of $\ket{n}\bra{n}$, consider an example.
+For $n=3$, we have